darrpama/C_sharp_Day04-1/README.md

-# Day 04 – Bootcamp .NET
+# Day 04 – .NET Boot camp
 ### Time to have a rest

 # Contents